demisto/content/Packs/NetBox/Integrations/NetBoxEventCollector/README.md

 This is the NetBox event collector integration for XSIAM.
-This integration was integrated and tested with version 3.0 of NetBox API.
+This integration was integrated and tested with version 3.0 and above of NetBox API.

 ## Configure NetBox Event Collector on Cortex XSIAM